-Clearly, there is no single point at which all of the lines intersect, meaning there’s no solution that satisfies all four equations simultaneously.
+As this graph illustrates, there is no single point at which all of the lines intersect, meaning there's no solution that satisfies all four equations simultaneously.
 What we found is the red dot, .
 As we saw earlier, there are three equations for which this is a solution (blue, purple, and red in the graph above).

 The system of equations above is called an overdetermined system; such a system has more equations () than unknowns ().
 If we denote the matrix's dimensions as , then an overdetermined system is one where .
 Visually, this looks like a tall and thin matrix.